Juniper/terraform-provider-mist/docs/resources/device_switch.md

 - `areas` (Attributes Map) Property key is the area name.
 Defines the OSPF areas configured on the switch. (see [below for nested schema](#nestedatt--ospf_config--areas))
 - `enabled` (Boolean) Enable OSPF on the switch
+- `export_policy` (String) optional, for basic scenario, `import_policy` can be specified and can be applied to all networks in all areas if not explicitly specified
+- `import_policy` (String) optional, for basic scenario, `import_policy` can be specified and can be applied to all networks in all areas if not explicitly specified
 - `reference_bandwidth` (String)

 <a id="nestedatt--ospf_config--areas"></a>